London Slip and Fall Accidents Caused by Snow or Ice

 - Broken legs, arms, or other bones.
 You can break one or more bones in your body because of the impact of the fall on the ice or snow.
 Commonly broken bones would include broken legs, arms, and wrists.
 It is even possible to break your femur bone.

 - Trauma to the head.
 Hitting your head on the sidewalk can have a lasting negative effect on you.
 It can lead to a concussion and bleeding of the brain that would cause different symptoms, including dizziness, chronic headaches, and even nausea.

 Speak with a Slip and Fall Lawyer Right Away

-Both snow and ice are incredibly slippery and can create a hazardous area for those who are walking around London, both inside and outside.
+Both snow and ice are incredibly slippery and can create a hazardous area for those who are walking around London.
 Even if you see the ice and snow in front of you, there may be no way for you to avoid it simply because a full stretch of the pavement has not been shoveled or maintained.
 If you slip and become injured because of snow or ice that is on the ground, you may suffer from extensive injuries, some of which can keep you in the hospital for lengthy periods.
 When dealing with pain that comes from these injuries and experiencing a loss of income during your recovery, the best solution is to hire a lawyer.
 With help from a lawyer, you may have a much greater chance of receiving compensation.

 If a property owner failed to adequately remove snow or ice from their premises, causing you to sustain injuries in a slip and fall accident, our London personal injury lawyers may be able to help you recover compensation.
 To learn more, contact our slip and fall accident lawyers serving London by calling 1-800-JUSTICE.